 So, in a perfect world, you’d get a 100% conversion rate every time and the funnel ends here.
 In reality, cart abandonment is about 71%.

-That’s why you’d have a Cart Abandonment fighting strategy.
+That’s why you’d have a strategy to fight cart abandonment.
 AdEspresso says that up to 26% of abandoners can return if you use remarketing.

 For precise targeting, use the following events: visitors who started a checkout and didn’t complete an order.